 Basic

 For easier use you can select basic conditions.
-They follow common logic with AND OR and NOT.
-These are combined in any shape.
+They follow common logical operators such as AND, OR, and NOT, which can be combined in any structure.
 Fields are the end results, and their options to look at are the same as for filtering.
-On the example below you can see a formula where workflow triggers on the trigger action when a field "amount" is empty or brand is Xiaomi.
+In the example below, the workflow is triggered when the Amount field is empty OR the Brand field is set to Xiaomi.

 Basic conditions